Access Denied: Border Control Etiquette Part 2

 We know of some companies that have taken to arming their business-travelling engineers with a separate set of business cards printed with border-friendly job titles.

-For more advice on complying with business traveller restrictions and navigating the high-stakes trip through border control, check out post one and stay tuned for post three or contact Radiusto learn more about our expert global mobility support.
+For more advice on complying with business traveller restrictions and navigating the high-stakes trip through border control, read part three of this post.